 Guidelines to better trades

-The Dalema Group’s guidelines for responsible business practices have been drawn up to have clear guidelines in our work with human rights, working conditions, the environment and anti-corruption.
+The Dalema Group’s Code of Conduct has been drawn up to have clear guidelines in our work with human rights, working conditions, the environment and anti-corruption.
 These guidelines apply to all companies in the Group and their employees.

 To clarify our expectations of The Dalema Group’s suppliers and partners, we have drawn up ethical guidelines for trading, Code of Conduct for Suppliers, that all our partners must sign and commit to.